Patrick Cutrone: Wolverhampton Wanderers

 On 30 July 2019, Cutrone joined Wolverhampton Wanderers on a four-year contract.
 Cutrone made his league debut for Wolves as a substitute in their opening Premier League fixture of the 2019–20 season, a 0–0 away draw with Leicester City on 11 August, having made his debut appearance (also as a substitute) in the club's 2019–20 UEFA Europa League match away to FC Pyunik of Armenia three days earlier.
 On 15 August, Cutrone made his full debut for Wolves in a 4–0 home win against FC Pyunik in the 2nd Leg of the UEFA Europa League Third Qualifying Round.
 Cutrone made his full Premier League debut for Wolves in a 3–2 away defeat to Everton on 1 September.
 His first goal for Wolves came on 14 September, in a 2–5 home loss to Chelsea in the Premier League.
 In a 2–0 home success against West Ham United on 4 December 2019, Cutrone scored having only been on the pitch for two minutes as an 84th minute substitute.

-On 10 January 2020, Cutrone left Wolves to join Fiorentina on an 18-month loan deal, which included an option for the Italian club to buy the player.

-On 7 January 2021, Cutrone returned to Wolverhampton Wanderers after just under a year out on loan at Fiorentina, wearing the number 23 shirt, representing his age at the time of return.
-His first appearance for Wolves in the 2020–21 season was as a second-half substitute in Wolves's 1–0 home victory over Crystal Palace in a FA Cup 3rd round tie on 8 January 2021.
-Cutrone made his first start for Wolves since his return from loan in a FA Cup 4th Round tie away to non-league Chorley on 22 January 2021, a game Wolves won 1–0.

 Fiorentina (loan)

 Cutrone joined Fiorentina on an 18-month loan deal on 10 January 2020.
 Two days later he made his debut, as a 75th-minute substitute for Federico Chiesa in a 1–0 home win over SPAL.
 On 15 January, he scored to open a 2–1 win over Atalanta in the last 16 of the Coppa Italia, also at the Stadio Artemio Franchi.

-On 7 January 2021, Cutrone was recalled by Wolverhampton Wanderers.
-However, despite making four appearances within three weeks at the club, Cutrone was once again sent on loan at the end of the month.
+He scored four goals from 19 Serie A appearances during the second half of the 2019–20 season.

+After failing to score a goal or start a match during the first half of the 2020–21 Serie A season, Cutrone was recalled by Wolverhampton Wanderers on 7 January 2021.

+Return to Wolves

+On 8 January 2021, Cutrone was named in Wolves' squad for their FA Cup third round tie against Crystal Palace, playing the final twelve minutes as a substitute.
+He went on to make substitute appearances in the Premier League against Everton and West Bromwich Albion, before starting in an FA Cup fourth Round tie away to Chorley on 22 January 2021, a game Wolves won 1–0.

 Valencia (loan)

 On 31 January 2021, La Liga club Valencia announced the signing of Cutrone on loan for the remainder of the 2020–21 season.
+He made seven substitute appearances without scoring, playing a total of only 100 minutes during his time in Spain.

 Empoli (loan)

-Cutrone returned to Italy ahead of the 2021–22 season, to play for Empoli, which just earned promotion to Serie A.
+On 13 August 2021, Cutrone joined newly promoted Serie A club Empoli on loan for the 2021–22 season.

+On 23 October, Cutrone scored his first goal in club football since 19 July 2020 in a 4–2 win over Salernitana.
+On 12 December, he scored the only goal of a 1–0 win against Napoli at the Stadio Diego Armando Maradona.

+He ended the season with three goals from 31 matches.